Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 The Saka no Ue no Kumo Museum

-You must visit the “Saka no Ue no Kumo” Museum for a journey through Japanese history and literature.
+You must visit the “Saka no Ue no Kumo” Museum to take a journey through Japanese history and literature.
 This museum is a modern architectural marvel inspired by the novel of the same name.
 The state-of-the-art museum of Saka no Ue no Kumo showcases fascinating exhibits on the Meiji Restoration, the Russo-Japanese War, and the life of author Ryotaro Shiba.

 This museum’s interactive displays, multimedia presentations, and beautiful artwork bring the stories to life and offer an immersive experience for visitors of all ages.